xcp-ng/xcp-ng-org/docs/troubleshooting/xe-cli-audit-evidence.md

 ## Roles
 XAPI supports roles and allows them to be queried directly.
-In Vates VMS, RBAC is managed by Xen Orchestra (XO) and serves as the primary layer for user and permission management.
+However, in Vates VMS, RBAC is managed by Xen Orchestra (XO) and serves as the primary layer for user and permission management.
 - `xe role-list`: Enumerate all roles.
 - `xe role-param-list uuid=<ROLE_UUID>`: Show role details.